What is the difference between a battery container and a battery container?

 Technical differences between the two systems

-Battery containers are:
+Battery boxes are:

 • Often smaller in size (10ft instead of 20ft or 40ft)